 Consider the listed factors and any other factors affecting the jurisdiction and region.
 Identify factors that significantly create, contribute to, perpetuate, or increase the severity of disproportionate housing needs.

-The availability of affordable units in a range of sizes
+Availability of affordable units in a range of sizes

 Displacement of residents due to economic pressures

+Lack of housing support for victims of sexual harassment, including victims of domestic violence

 Lack of private investments in specific neighborhoods

 Lack of public investments in specific neighborhoods, including services or amenities